Skip to main content

 // Credit user's balance

-await creditUserBalance(data.metadata.user_id, data.amount);
+await creditUserBalance(data.customerId, data.amount);

 // Send notification

-await sendNotification(data.metadata.user_id, {
+await sendNotification(data.customerId, {

 title: 'Payment Received',